swissclubto/swissclubto.github.io/_events/2020-06-20-cancelled-bbq-at.md

 ---
+title: Annual BBQ
-title: BBQ at Egger Dairy Farm
+location: Egger Dairy Farm
 ---

 This event has been cancelled.